Key Points:

 With the help of IBM, Dostert trained over 100 interpreters for this new form of interpretation work.
 His team, comprised of interpreters for Russian, English, German, French, and additional auxiliary interpreters for Polish and Yiddish, worked at 60 words per minute.
 This real-time interpretation required speakers to adjust their speaking speed, with a yellow light signaling them to slow down and a red light telling them to pause.

-What is Simultaneous Interpreting?
+What is Simultaneous Interpretation?

 The process of simultaneous interpreting involves listening to a speaker in one language and translating it in real time to another language.
 But what is the technique of simultaneous interpreting?
 It relies on highly trained interpreters who can process and deliver translation almost instantaneously, using specialized equipment to ensure that all parties in the room receive the interpretation as soon as it is spoken.
+This technique requires intense concentration, strong memory skills, and the ability to anticipate sentence structures before a speaker has finished talking.
+Interpreters typically work in soundproof booths with headsets and microphones, allowing them to hear clearly and transmit their translation without disrupting the event.
+Because of the mental effort involved, simultaneous interpreters often rotate in teams to maintain accuracy and prevent fatigue.
+Today, this method is widely used in international conferences, diplomatic meetings, and global events where efficient multilingual communication is essential.

 Related: Five Things to Remember During Simultaneous Interpretation